lhr-solar/Power-Generation-Curve-Tracer/README.md

   - Re-annotated all component labels and removed rescued symbols.
 We now just have a single .pretty folder and an Array.lib.
   - Updated indicator LEDs and added a Reset button.
+  - Standardized current sensor to that on the MPPT board.
+  - Merged the op amp used by the voltage sensor and the gate amplifier.
   - Added a pre-emptive fuse to array input and swapped to a Phoenix connector.
   - Added a pre-emptive 9V power supply.